Advancing the development of novel antidepressants and anxiolytics based on clinically validated mechanisms using our Glyph™ platform

 Glyph 2-bromo-LSD

-No regulatory agency has made any such determination that our therapeutics are safe or effective for use by the general public for any indication.
+1 The FDA and corresponding regulatory authorities will ultimately review our clinical results and determine whether our investigational product candidates are safe and effective.
+No regulatory agency has made any such determination that our investigational therapies are safe or effective for use by the general public for any indication.

-Glyph™ is based on the pioneering research of the Porter research group at Monash University in Melbourne.
+Glyph™ is based on the pioneering research of the Porter Research Group at Monash University in Melbourne

 Christopher Porter, Ph.D.